Dublin Core Schema Properties

 dc:source

-- Related resource from which described resource is derived
+- Related resource from which the document is derived

 - Reference to original work